AitaddiAb/playdeck-app/docs/Plugins/README.md

 ## Overview

-The plugin system allows PlayDeck to fetch game metadata from multiple sources.
+The plugin system allows Playdeck to fetch game metadata from multiple sources.
 Each plugin is split into two parts:

 1. **Search Plugin** (`Search/`) - Searches for games by name
 2. **Metadata Plugin** (`Metadata/`) - Fetches detailed metadata for a specific game